A7med7777/alx-higher_level_programming/0x00-python-hello_world/README.md

 		- Only these functions are allowed: `write, printf, putchar, puts, malloc, free`
 11. Hello, write:
 	- Write a Python script that prints exactly `and that piece of art is useful - Dora Korpar, 2015-10-19`, followed by a new line.
+12. Compile:
+	- Write a script that compiles a Python script file.